What are kissing bugs?

 - Seal gaps around windows and doors.
 Fill in any holes or cracks in walls or screens that could let kissing bugs into your house.

 - Let your pets sleep inside, especially at night.
 Keep pets from sleeping in a bedroom.
-Keep clean areas where your pet sleeps.
+Keep your pets' sleeping areas clean.

 - Clean up any piles of wood or rocks that are up against your house.